 There is no one being stingy when you want to treat yourself or someone else spending a fortune on a round of drinks that you suddenly need to put in for.
 No expensive day trips that other people talk or guilt you into.

 You can spend your hard-earned money on exactly what you want.

 No annoying travel companions

 I’ve done group tours as well as traveling on my own.
 All of the tours I have done have been a total blast.
 I had a fantastic time.
 I’m sure at some point I will do another tour (most likely when I head off to Africa or South America).

 My first big trip overseas was a TrekAmerica tour.
 Come to think of it, it was two TrekAmerica tours back to back, followed by a Contiki tour.

-With the second TrekAmerica tour, by the time I came long, the group were already a month into the trip and some of them were not getting along.
+With the second TrekAmerica tour, by the time I came along, the group was already a month into the trip and some of them were not getting along.
 No one wants their holiday to be filled with fighting and backstabbing.
 The girl that I befriended was even considering going home early.
 The horror!

 I’m sure there are the occasional group tours that don’t end well.
-I’m equally sure a few good friendships have come to a screeching halt after travelling together.
+I’m equally sure a few good friendships have come to a screeching halt after traveling together.

 It gives you time to do some soul searching